Eurocities Annual Conference 2025 Braga cover image

 Political track (for politicians only)

-This session will provide the opportunity for politicians to exchange with representatives from the Young City Shapers programme exchange on the broader political dimensions of urban decision-making.
+This session will provide the opportunity for politicians to exchange with representatives from the Young City Shapers programme on the broader political dimensions of urban decision-making.

 17:00 — 17:45